-Dr Andre Camilleri, the Senior Independent Director, chairs the Committee as the designated director for oversight of the risk management system, as required for regulatory purposes.
-During the period under review, the committee met four times.
-Mr Franco Azzopardi, Ms Catherine Calleja, Mr Philip Micallef, Mr Ian-Edward Stafrace and Mr Matthew von Brockdorff also formed part of the Committee during 2019.
-Mr Matthew von Brockdorff will resign from this committee in April 2020.
-Mr Andrew Briffa, Chief Risk and Compliance Officer and an Associate Actuary of the UK Institute and Faculty of Actuaries, regularly attends meetings.
+Dr Andre Camilleri, as the designated director for oversight of the risk management system, chairs this committee.
+The committee met four times in 2020.
+Mr Franco Azzopardi, Ms Catherine Calleja, Mr Philip Micallef, Mr Ian-Edward Stafrace form part of the Committee.
+Mr Andrew Briffa, an Associate Actuary of the UK Institute and Faculty of Actuaries and the Chief Risk and Compliance Officer (CRCO), regularly attends meetings.

-Together with the Chief Risk and Compliance Officer, the Committee coordinates, facilitates and has oversight of the risk management function including the development of the Group's risk appetite and ongoing risk strategy and governing policies.
+With the support of the CRCO, the Committee coordinates, facilitates and has oversight of the risk management function including the development of the Group's risk appetite and ongoing risk strategy and governing policies.
 The Committee also oversees risk management at Group level, monitoring developments in the Group's policies, strategy, operations, and environment that may significantly affect uncertainties faced by the organisation.
-It reviews quarterly status reports on the Company's risk appetite in the major risk categories, as well as regular reports relating to the various risk areas of accountability assigned across the organisation and any significant incidents including any near misses, both in the core and in cell operations.
-The committee also has oversight of the Compliance function ensuring that the Group continues to maintain its systems to ensure regulatory compliance and readiness for anticipated regulatory changes.
+It also reviews quarterly status reports on the Company's risk appetite in the major risk categories, as well as regular reports relating to the various risk areas of accountability assigned across the organisation and any significant incidents including any near misses, both in the core and in cell operations.
+The committee also has oversight of the Compliance function ensuring that the Group continues to maintain its systems to ensure regulatory compliance and readiness for anticipated regulatory changes in various areas.

-The Committee continues to develop its role in evolving the methodology and assumptions underlying the models for determining the Group's economic and regulatory capital requirements as assessed under the ORSA (Own Risk and Solvency Assessment) process.
+The Committee, together with the board, continues to develop its role in evolving the methodology and assumptions underlying the models for determining the Group's economic and regulatory capital requirements as assessed under the ORSA (Own Risk and Solvency Assessment) process.
 Key members of the senior management team are invited where relevant to the discussion and regular attendance from external experts such as those in the area of Cyber risk is also a feature of the committee meetings.
-During 2019, the committee continued to monitor closely the Group's adherence to the highest of standards in cyber security to ensure full compliance with data protection requirements for Group Companies, TIIs and outsourced functions.
-The committee also reviews customer complaints and the root cause analysis, which is carried out to analyse these, as well as relevant training in various areas of compliance and risk management.
+The committee continued to monitor closely the Group's adherence to the highest of standards in cyber security, which became even more crucial during the COVID period, for Group Companies, TIIs and outsourced functions.
+The committee also reviews customer complaints and the related root cause analysis, as well as relevant training in various areas of compliance and risk management.